Frequently Asked Questions (FAQ)

 INEE maintains a core staff team that represents the network, leads and supports network activities, and coordinates network processes, systems and projects.
 The INEE Secretariat works closely with the INEE Steering Group and the INEE Working Groups to ensure that the mandate of the network is met and that member needs are supported.
 INEE Secretariat staff are hosted by INEE Steering Group member agencies.

-Find out more about the INEE Secretariat on the Who We Are page of the INEE website.
+Find out more about the INEE Secretariat on the INEE website.

 -

-INEE Working Groups are formal groups of institutional members who work together to implement specific activities toward the achievement of the INEE Strategic Plan.
-Working Groups are composed of experts and practitioners from a variety of international organisations and institutions, and membership is gained through an application process.
+INEE Network Spaces are formal groups of institutional members who work together to implement specific activities toward the achievement of the INEE Strategic Framework.
+Network spaces are classified as either Working Groups or Reference Groups, and are composed of experts and practitioners from a variety of international organizations and institutions, and membership is gained through an application process.

-Read more about specific INEE Working Groups on the INEE website.
+Read more about specific INEE Network Spaces on the INEE website.

 -